Complex restorative dentistry and your options

 While Rebol Family Dentistry specializes in providing general dental care in Asheville, your needs might not be addressed by routine dental care.
-There could be more advanced issues that call for care that is more complex in nature.
+There could be more advanced issues that call for complex restorative dentistry practices.
 In the case of developmental problems, trauma or otherwise difficult cases, specialized dental care is required.

 Dental implants are small, titanium posts that are screwed into the jawbone to mimic a tooth’s roots.
 Once they’ve been placed, our dentists can mount a replacement tooth or bridge onto the post to fill the gap of a missing tooth.